maithili31/Flix/README.md

 4. TMDB API

 Features :
+## THERE IS NO AUTO SEARCH.
+WRITE THE NAME OF THE MOVIE/TV SHOW AND PRESS ENTER.
+SEARCH WILL WORK.
 Creating a Modern Look: I used ChakraUI to design a modern and responsive user interface that looks good on all devices.
 Fetching Movie Data: I connected to an external API(TMDB) to get movie data and display it dynamically on our website.
 Secure User Login: I used Firebase to set up user authentication, allowing users to log in securely and have a personalized experience.